Skip to main content

 REASON TO FIND A FRIEND

-A lot of Split Fiction's enjoyment comes from the co-op.
-I'm not saying that to diminish the game's other achievements - it is a genuine delight from start to finish - but the game's combined qualities of humor, simplicity and breakneck speed wouldn't land the same way if you played alone.
-Togetherness in gaming is a lost art that Hazelight, and Josef Fares in particular, has successfully sought to revive for three consecutive games.
-If you haven't got a friend, Split Fiction is a good reason to find one.
+A lot of Split Fiction’s appeal comes from its co-op design.
+That’s not to downplay its other achievements—it’s a genuine delight from start to finish—but the blend of humor, simplicity, and breakneck pacing wouldn’t land the same way solo.
+Togetherness in gaming is something of a lost art, one Hazelight—and Josef Fares in particular—has worked hard to revive across three consecutive games.
+If you don’t have a friend to play with, Split Fiction is a good reason to find one.

-The story is a loosey-goosey excuse to throw the characters into ever-changing situations.
-I played it with my younger brother.
-We assumed the roles of two young women, Mio and Zoe, who have been invited to try out a new storytelling experience at a high-tech corporation.
-All participants enter a virtual reality bubble that reads the user's minds.
-Based on the findings, it then generates a fully interactive world, story and all.
+The story is a loose excuse to throw its characters into a constant stream of new situations.
+I played with my younger brother, taking on the roles of two young women, Mio and Zoe, who are invited to test a new storytelling experience at a high-tech corporation.
+Participants enter a virtual reality bubble that reads their minds and generates a fully interactive world based on the results.

-Just like Hazelight's award-winning previous outing, It Takes Two, it's a buddy movie setup.
-The women are polar opposites, bickering like a married couple.
-Mio is an introverted sci-fi writer.
-Zoe writes fantasy and is more outgoing.
-They warp back and forth between their respective fiction genres, where the stories betray their deepest psychological issues.
+Like Hazelight’s award-winning It Takes Two, this is essentially a buddy movie.
+Mio and Zoe are polar opposites, bickering like a married couple.
+Mio is an introverted sci-fi writer; Zoe is an outgoing fantasy author.
+They warp back and forth between their respective genres, worlds that gradually expose their deepest insecurities.

-The neat setup allows the women to explore all manner of gameplay genres and beautiful environments.
-One moment you're casting spells and riding dragons high above medieval castles.
-Next you're advancing up a futuristic skyscraper in the night, avoiding laser beams with a dystopian metropolis in the background.
-Suddenly, a side story has you entangled in a rhythm-based dance battle with a funky gorilla.
+The clever setup allows Hazelight to explore a dizzying range of gameplay styles and environments.
+One moment you’re casting spells and riding dragons above medieval castles; the next you’re scaling a futuristic skyscraper at night, dodging laser beams against a dystopian skyline.
+Suddenly, you’re pulled into a rhythm-based dance battle with a funky gorilla.
+A simple control scheme makes the constant influx of new mechanics easy to digest.

-The pace is thrilling; it feels like being stuck inside a prolonged Peter Jackson action scene.
-You wallrun, jump over a chasm, grapple, swing and land on a slide that breaks into a freefall.
+The pace is exhilarating, like being trapped inside an extended Peter Jackson action sequence.
+You wall-run, leap across chasms, grapple, swing, and land on slides that collapse into freefall.
 These characters fall a lot.
-Then you need to steer your character through the air, aiming for a deep pool.
-You dive and swim through an underwater obstacle course.
-Stuff like that.
+Then you steer mid-air, aim for a pool below, dive in, and swim through an underwater obstacle course.
+And on it goes.

-The camera constantly changes, going from isometric to third-person or a sidescrolling view.
-It's confusing in a fun way, especially when you take a glance on your partner's side of the screen and lose your orientation.
-My favorite section comes close to the end.
-Here, Hazelight demonstrates some nice creativity regarding the border that separates the playing fields.
-I can't spoil exactly how, but I've not seen anything like it before.
+The camera constantly shifts—between isometric, third-person, and sidescrolling views.
+It’s disorienting in a fun way, especially when you glance at your partner’s screen and lose your bearings.
+My favorite section comes near the end, where Hazelight plays creatively with the border separating the two screens.
+I won’t spoil it, but I’ve never seen anything quite like it.

-However, it's worth going out of your way to find the optional "glitches".
-They lead to full-fledged mini adventures totally detached from the main plot.
-You might suddenly control a couple of pigs in a barnyard adventure (wait till you see the ending to that one), or crude sketches in a medieval, half-improvised escapade.
+That said, it’s absolutely worth seeking out the optional “glitches.”
+These lead to full-fledged mini-adventures completely detached from the main plot.
+You might suddenly control pigs in a barnyard escapade (wait for the ending), or inhabit crude sketches in a half-improvised medieval tale.

 Comments